Skip to content

 • TypeError

-If the input alphabet is not a string.
+If the input data is not a 1D numpy array of strings.

 Source code in src/stimulus/data/encoding/encoders.py